bhithesh/Slide/README.md

 # Slide
-A temp repo for Slide
+A Repository For Open Hardware session Presentation